shadowlockgh/licentia/guides/bodyslide_guide.md

 > [!NOTE]
 > As of version 13.4.1 OBody has returned to Licentia NEXT, allowing random distribution of body presets to NPCs.
-This guide is primarily intended for Adding new outfits to your Licentia NEXT installation with OBody active.
+This guide is primarily intended for re-running BodySlide as it is provided with the list OR Adding new outfit mods to your NEXT installation.
 If you want to remove OBody from your installation, there is a small tutorial at the bottom of this guide following the same process with your selected preset instead of `Zeroed Sliders`.

 These are the general steps to run **Bodyslide** for **Licentia NEXT**: